BitgesellOfficial/bitgesell/doc/build-osx.md

 ###### Qt

-Bitgesell Core includes a GUI built with the cross-platform Qt Framework.
-To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
+Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+To compile the GUI, we need to install Qt, libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

 ``` bash
 brew install qt@5